-No Issue Concerns/Comments Response as Addressed during the Meeting Recommendation charged. now though KENHA was going to look into it because issues of honesty and transparency might come up.
-Enquired on the number of Toll stations from Halle Selassie to James Gichuru road.
-There will be 10 entry points and exits from Mlolongo to JKIA.
+No Issue Concerns/Comments Response as Addressed during the Meeting Recommendation sick with personal cars will be charged.
+Enquired on the number of Toll , 1 stations from Halle Selassie to James Gichuru road.
+Mlolongo to JKIA.
 At Westland there is an entry point from ring road.
 18 Public Participation Enquired on how public participation works Public participation is necessary according to the law as it is meant to keep the public in the loop of any new developments happening in the area.
 CRBC should ensure that the Contractors, Sub Contractors and third-party suppliers working directly with the community engage with communities at their arrival and seek to understand their social, cultural, environmental and implications of their activities with the aim of reducing negative impacts and optimise benefits for the local community.
 19 Source of Materials for Construction Enquired on the source of project materials from people living within and working in the vicinity of the project.
 This will be an opportunity for the suppliers of construction materials and other utility suppliers to create market and sell their goods to the project.
-The spill over effect as a result of tax remittance will contribute towards economic development of the area and the nation For new borrow pits the Contrator will be required to undertake detailed EIA for NEMA approval in addition to other authorisation before extraction of materials For commercial sites the Contractor will be required to ensure that the sites are duly approved annually by NEMA and other authrities like Mines and Geology Departments and relevant County 20 Type of Motor Vehicles that will access the expressway Both small cars and lorries will use the expressway but the lorries will enter the expressway once they've gone through the Government ridder's would be allowed to use the weighbridge.
+The spill over effect as a result of tax remittance will contribute towards economic development of the area and the nation For new borrow pits the Contrator will be required to undertake detailed EIA for NEMA approval in addition to other authorisation before extraction of materials For commercial sites the Contractor will be required to ensure that the sites are duly approved annually by NEMA and other authrities like Mines and Geology Departments and relevant County Government 20 Type of Motor Vehicles that will access the expressway Enquired on whether both small cars and huge tracks would use the expressway.
+Both small cars and lorries will use the expressway but the lorries will enter the expressway once they've gone through the weighbridge.
+Enquired on whether boda boda ridder's would be allowed to use the expressway and how much they would be charged if so.
 There was no clear answer to this question, though KENHA was going to look into it.
 There will be automatic detectors that will read number plates so as to know how many